Fatigue versus energy. What are the links?

 - Mitochondrial diseases

-- Oxidative stress from aging
+- Oxidative stress due to aging

 - Side effects of statin treatments